Determining Number of Barcodes Needed

 Fashion, Apparel, and Seasonal Products

-Determining your UPC needs is important now, but also important to revisit from time to time.
+Determining your barcodes needs is important now, but also important to revisit from time to time.
 We recommend that companies do this twice a year.
-Take stock of how many assignments you have used and forecast for any new items or changes that could be coming soon.
+Take stock of how many GTIN assignments you have used and forecast for any new items or changes that could be coming soon.